andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">Dress Rehearsal</h4>
 The day before opening night we mosey over to the Nasher for a full dress rehearsal in the *interactive viewing experience*.
-When I stroll into the capacious atrium of the museum my jaw drops to the green slate floor.
-45 feet overhead a web of glass and steel envelop the 13,000 square foot Great Hall.
+When I stroll into the capacious atrium of the museum my jaw drops.
+45 feet overhead a web of glass and steel gracefully hovers above the 13,000 square foot Great Hall.
-The load of the roof is conjointly supported by 5 great beams, none of which span the room's full breadth.
+The roof load is conjointly supported by 5 immense beams, none of which span the room's full breadth.
 It's somewhat like that classic dad trick of folding the flaps of a cardboard box to stay shut without tape.
 It's a beautiful piece of engineering.